2 Admin and running a workshop 🏫

 • For final session, we asked broader quantitative comments like: I think I learned a lot; I think the instructors communicated clearly; I think there was good alignment between content and delivery.

-• Basic questions about the participant (like in the pre-course survey).
+• Basic questions about the participant (like in the pre-workshop survey).

-• Questions about current usage of the tools they learned during the course.
+• Questions about current usage of the tools they learned during the workshop.

-• Questions about and reflections on the course.
+• Questions about and reflections on the workshop.

 2.6.2 About the r3 package

-The r3 package is used as a companion and helper throughout this course to making it easier to do certain tasks like go to the survey or install packages necessary for the course.
-Considering this, if you want to use this course material and run a course like this on your own, you can clone the r3 package and modify it as necessary for your own purposes.
+The r3 package is used as a companion and helper throughout this workshop to making it easier to do certain tasks like go to the survey or install packages necessary for the workshop.
+Considering this, if you want to use this workshop material and run a workshop like this on your own, you can clone the r3 package and modify it as necessary for your own purposes.
 See the README of the r3 package for more details.